Buyers or sellers with a property that has Asbestos present

-Asbestos disclosure when selling a house in the UK
+Asbestos disclosure when selling a house in the UK.

 In a large majority of cases, a seller will be using a surveyor to determine the value of their home prior to placing it on the market, and their estate agent of choice will likely query the presence of asbestos based on the age and construction type of the property.
-Generally, any home built before the year 2000 (and after due to the stockpiling of the material) could contain asbestos materials, and a failure to detect the presence of asbestos in these instances could expose both the surveyor and estate agent to prosecution.
+Generally, any home built before the year 2000 (and after due to the use of stockpiled material) could contain asbestos materials, and a failure to detect the presence of asbestos in these instances could expose both the surveyor and estate agent to prosecution.

 We offer cost effective solutions should an asbestos issue be raised on a home buyer's survey report.
-We can undertake a full survey report of any property, identify potential Asbestos Containing Materials (ACM's), provide valuable advice on the associated risks and costs of any asbestos issues involving the property you wish to buy or sale.
+We can undertake a full survey report of any property, identify potential Asbestos Containing Materials (ACM's), provide valuable advice on the associated risks and costs of any asbestos issues involving the property you wish to buy or sell.

-Call for a free no obligation consultation 0800 774 7264.
+Call for a free consultation 0800 774 7264